viewtool/I2C_Adapter/Python_USB_PWM_Test/README.md

 # PWM_Test
-An Python project to test PWM.
+A Python project to test PWM.